 Our orientation to meditation offers a developmental path, and while you cannot do it wrong, it does take time to trust the practice and participate in it wholeheartedly.
 We invite you to participate in ways that feel comfortable for you, encouraging your own voice, no matter how wobbly or distant; for it is in the process of expressing, being listened to, being seen, and being heard that the true strength of this practice is revealed.

 *We are currently calling our practice Reflective Meditation

 **Recollective Awareness Meditation is an approach to early Buddhist meditation founded by Jason Siff.
-Since this practice has evolved over time by the people who are practicing it, we chose to title our eJournal, Reflective Meditation: A Creative Path for Mindful Practice.
+Since this practice has evolved over time by the people who are practicing it, we have chosen to title our eJournal, Reflective Meditation: A Creative Path for Mindful Practice.

 The roots of this practice are found in early Buddhism, with focus on the teachings of Conditionality (Dependent Arising) and emphasis on learning and unlearning through experience and reflection.
 This orientation to meditation has evolved from our personal meditation practice, past training and teaching in Recollective Awareness Meditation, and current practice of Reflective Meditation.
 Recollective Awareness Meditation, as taught by Jason Siff, is evolving in a different way.
 Due to a serious ethical concern with him and how it was handled in the SMP community, we are no longer affiliated with either party.

 Sati Sangha Council